Epistemic Confidence Statement via Extended Likelihood

-which is not a probability statement, since both $\theta $ and $\hat{\theta}$ are fixed constants.
-The coverage probability of the interval procedure is called the confidence level.
-In this paper, we restrict the term confidence to the fiducial interpretation of the observed interval, while using coverage probability to denote the frequentist assessment of the interval-generating procedure.
-When $\hat{\theta}$\ is not sufficient,\ let $ a=a(y)$ be ancillary statistics such that $(\hat{\theta},a)$ is sufficient for $\theta .$ Then, the conditional density $f_{\theta }(\hat{\theta}|a)$ represents the likelihood based on the full data information, $L(\theta ; \hat{\theta},a)\equiv f_{\theta }(\hat{\theta}|a)\varpropto L(\theta ;y).$ Pawitan et al. (2023) showed that
+which constitutes an epistemic confidence statement about the observed interval.
+For the observed data, both $\theta $ and $\hat{\theta}$ are fixed constants; hence, it cannot be a probability statement.
+The coverage probability of the interval-generating procedure is referred to as the confidence level.
+In this paper, we reserve the term confidence for the epistemic interpretation of the observed interval $CI(\mathbf{y})$, while using coverage probability to denote the frequentist confidence level of the interval-generating procedure $CI(\mathbf{Y}^{\ast })$.